pbrucla/linux-scavenger-hunt/README.md

 #### `ls` ####

 The next command we need to learn is `ls` (list).
-Type `man ls` and read the description.
+Type `man ls` and read the description before the list of options - you can ignore everything else for now.
 Press `q` to exit.
 Then type `ls` and you should see something like this:

     APPENDIX.md clues generate_clues.py LICENSE.md next_clue.py README.md

-Items which are blue are directories and everything else is a file.
-Any time you need to know which files and directories are available, type `ls`.
+Items which are blue are directories (aka folders!) and everything else is a file.
+Any time you need to know which files and directories are available, type `ls`!

 #### `cd` ####

 We need a couple more tools before we can start clue hunting.
-To change to another directory we use `cd` (change directory).
+To change to another directory (or folder) we use `cd` (change directory).
 You may notice that `man cd` doesn't work.
-Sometimes there is no manpage for a command.
+Sometimes, there is no manpage for a command.
 In that case google is your friend.
-Changing directories is pretty simple:
+Going into a directory (or folder) is pretty simple:

     cd clues

-This puts us in the clues directory.
-To go up a directory, we can do this:
+This puts us in the clues directory (folder).
+To exit a directory (folder), we can do this:

     cd ..